Vicken-Ghoubiguian/emojis/README.md

 	// Declaration and initialization of the 'allEmojisListOfEmojis' variable which will contain all existing emojis... allEmojisListOfEmojis := emojis.GetAllEmojis("<Your_access_key>")

-	// Display the whole 'allEmojisListOfEmojis' list of all existing emojis...
-	//fmt.Println(allEmojisListOfEmojis.GetListOfEmojis())

 	// Display a separator...
 	fmt.Println("\n==================================\n")